Terms & Policies

 Acceptable Use Policy

-EFFECTIVE DAY 1 NOVEMBER 2022
+EFFECTIVE DAY 1 JUNE 2023

 1. probe, scan, or test the vulnerability of any system or network used with the Services;

-2. tamper with, reverse engineer or hack the Services, circumvent any security or authentication measures of the Services or attempt to gain unauthorised access to the Services (or any portion thereof) or related systems, networks or data;
+2. tamper with, reverse engineer or hack the Services, circumvent any security or authentication measures of the Services or attempt to gain unauthorized access to the Services (or any portion thereof) or related systems, networks or data;

 3. modify or disable the Services or use the Services in any manner that interferes with or disrupts the integrity or performance of the Services or related systems, network or data;